Kyoichiro Uenishi, President and COO

 To shareholders and investors

-I wish to express our heartfelt sympathy to the people who have been infected with the novel coronavirus and those who have had their day-to-day lives affected by the spreading infection.
-I sincerely pray for their speedy recovery and for the pandemic to end at the earliest possible timing.
+I wish to express my deepest gratitude to all the healthcare professionals who have been on the front lines making devoted efforts to combat COVID-19 over a long period of time amid the unforeseeable COVID-19 pandemic.
+I would also like to extend my heartfelt sympathies to the people who have been infected with the disease and those whose daily lives have been affected by the spreading infection.
+I sincerely pray for their speedy recovery and for the earliest possible containment of the pandemic.

 President and COO